armscye/armscye/packages/express/README.md

 - `body`: The actual content of the response, which can be:
   - A string representing text or HTML.
   - An object that will be serialized to JSON (e.g., for sending data).
-  - Any other data type supported by your framework.
+  - Any other supported data type.
 - `statusCode (optional)`: The HTTP status code indicating the outcome of the request (e.g., 200 for success, 404 for not found).
 If not provided, a default code (often 200) might be used.

 **Usage notes**